 Samantha Cameron has confessed that she didn't particularly enjoy her time at No 10 Downing Street, the place she called home for six years while husband David was Prime Minister.
 Apart from having the opportunity to "meet some amazing people," the fashion designer said she didn't like some of the ceremonial aspects of her role – most notably, the waving.
 As a political spouse, Samantha was expected to wave while posing for photos – an act she found "bizarre".

 "It's not like we are the royal family.
-I was terrible at it," she told stand next to the Obamas in Washington once and I tried to say, 'Can we not do the waving thing'?
+I was terrible at it," she told The Times.
+"We had to stand next to the Obamas in Washington once and I tried to say, 'Can we not do the waving thing'?
 And it is going quite well and then of course Obama starts waving and Dave starts waving and so."

 Samantha admitted that she hated the waving